sudsk/gcp-digital-healthcare/README.md

 ## Schema Changes
 Adapt to changes in schema:
-- Dataflow ingestion pipeline needs no change when the message schema changes, assuming changes only happen to the fields under Data object.
+- Dataflow ingestion pipeline needs no change when the message schema changes, assuming changes only happen to the fields under **Data object**.
-- BigQuery Schema can be easily changed to add new columns under Data record and is natively supported.
+- BigQuery Schema can be easily changed to add new columns under **Data record** and is natively supported.
 - Relaxing a column's mode from REQUIRED to NULLABLE is also natively supported.
 - Some of the BigQuery operations can automatically add new columns such as - when you use a load or query job to overwrite a table, or when you append data to a table using a load or query job.
 But this is not supported for streaming inserts.
 So the new columns has to be manually added beforehand.